Don’t Bungle Your Bundles

 But Wait, There’s More

-I’ve always said marketers should study successful infomercials, since those ads have been tested and re-tested, and are on the air only because they make money just about every time they run.
+I’ve always said marketers can learn a lot from successful infomercials.
+Those ads have been tested and re-tested, and are on the air only because they make money just about every time they run.
 Bundling is a huge part of the strategy in these ads – just when you think you’ve seen the best offer on the countertop appliance, you hear, “but wait, there’s more!”
 The announcer proceeds to sweeten the deal with extra food storage bags, a set of steak knives, or some other relatively inexpensive item.

 While the Pepperdine research would suggest that throwing cheap items into the package might cause consumers to revalue the deal and actually reduce the response rate, it seems unlikely that so many successful ads would employ the strategy if the bundled items really cut sales.
-My guess as to what’s happening: the infomercials work to establish a high anchor point (“Thousands sold at $199!), and then give the consumer a lower price (“Just four payments of $29.99!”).
+Here’s why this works: the infomercials start by establishing a high anchor point (“Thousands sold at $199!), and then give the consumer a lower price (“Just four payments of $29.99!”).
 By the time they start throwing in the deal-sweeteners, the price has been set in the consumer’s mind and the extra items are indeed seen as adding value.
 The consumer doesn’t need to take a mental shortcut to estimate value, and the categorical thinking effect doesn’t occur.

 How to Bundle Without Reducing Value